-Local arts agencies work to foster and support the arts in their communities.
+Local Arts Agencies work to foster and support the arts in their communities.
 Whether they take the form of councils, boards, committees, government entities or nonprofit organizations, they are at the heart of community arts participation and play an important role in advocating, encouraging and developing arts and cultural awareness.
 They frequently interface with local government, acting as a critical resource for community-building and raising the quality of life.
-For a list of local arts agencies in Utah, click HERE.

 Local Arts Agency Definition for the Utah Division of Arts & Museums